vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 The remaining verses describe the equator .
 As in modern astronomy, it says that the polar star is on the horizon of a person on the equator and the co-latitude (Lambaka) of the equator is 90°.

 The Siddhāntic astronomers thus completely accepted the geocentric theory of the solar system.
 It was a great improvement on the ideas of the world prevalent in India at the time of the great epic Mahabharata (date about 300 B.C.), in which the earth is described to be a flat disc, with the Sumeru mountain as a protruding peg in the centre, round which the diurnal motion of the celestial globe carrying the stars, planets the sun and the moon takes place.
-This idea of the world is also found in the Jätakas and other Buddhist scriptures.
+This idea of the world is also found in the Jātakas and other Buddhist scriptures.

 • In the subsequent verses four cardinal points on the , equator are recognized, these are :